Program and Courses

 We live in an age known as the New Machine Age.
 An age of tremendous technological transformation and one that will challenge today’s students to adapt to and understand the vast world of artificial and machine intelligence.
 This inquiry-based introductory course is designed to help students understand and explore AI/MI so that they are better prepared to understand the technology of the future.
 Students will be challenged to ask questions, discover and evaluate answers, and produce an inquiry project that relies on the processes of Design Thinking.

-A course designed either as a review of or primer for the study of geometry.
-The course will integrate key concepts of geometric thinking into an inquiry/discover framework that will require students to apply the skills they have learned to solve real world situations.
+This is a course that analyzes how numbers manifest uniquely in nature, society, architecture, and most specifically, in geometry.
+Students will also focus on ideas around the Golden Ratio and Pascal’s Triangle.
+The course will integrate key concepts of geometric thinking into an inquiry/discover framework that will require students to apply the skills they have learned to solve real world problems.

 In this course, the main goal is to help students improve their English speaking and listening skills.
 Activities in this class will be practical and encourage students to use their newly learned skills outside of the classroom.
 Dependent on their level activities will include: shopping trips, interviews with native speakers, producing short plays, games relating to English, delivering speeches, presenting about their country and listening to English music.